-The Program on Justice and Peace offers an undergraduate Major and Minor in the Georgetown College of Arts and Sciences, and a Certificate in the School of Foreign Service, the McDonough School of Business, and the School of Nursing and Health Studies.
+The Program on Justice and Peace offers an undergraduate Major in the Georgetown College of Arts and Sciences; a Minor in the College, the McDonough School of Business (MSB), and the School of Nursing and Health Studies (NHS); and a Certificate in the School of Foreign Service (SFS).
 Students are encouraged to take JUPS 123 (Introduction to Justice and Peace) as their first course in the program.
 Students should talk to their advising Dean about their fields of study, and are also encouraged to meet with the JUPS Director, Prof. Randall Amster, or other core JUPS faculty members, to discuss the Program and their interests early in their undergraduate career.

 The process for College students to declare the JUPS Major involves a form that students pick up from the College Dean’s office or print online.
 This form should then be taken to the JUPS Program Director, who will assign an advisor to the student from among the JUPS core faculty.
 (Prospective majors are encouraged to meet with any JUPS faculty member about program requirements and to discuss potential advisors.)
 The major declaration is logged with the College after the completed form is returned to the Dean’s office.
 Students are encouraged to consult with their current Dean, but this is not a required step for declaring the major.
 (For juniors and seniors who have already declared the JUPS Major, your assigned Dean will be Keshia Woods.)